Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 The Main Forms of Mantra Practice

-One way to work with mantras is through the practice of japa, or mantra repetition.
+One way to work with mantras is through practicing japa, or mantra repetition.
 Japa involves the repeated recitation of a mantra, either aloud, whispered, or mentally.

-The other form is Ajapa Japa, which we have dealt with in several articles.
+The other form is Ajapa Japa, which you can read more about in these articles:

 Categories